 Acadian [Ambulance] pilot Marc Creswell believes the sound of gunfire from thugs roaming the streets gave rise to the widespread tales of rescue workers being targeted.

 One month later, Downey, of Florida Task Force 1, isn’t sure the decision to halt operations was the right one.
 “In hindsight, it didn’t appear as though security was as big an issue.
 But (at the time) we were inundated with reports from back home, saying the situation was very violent.
 We didn’t know what to believe.

-And then there’s this, via King of Zembla who quotes the story from The Independent (UK).
+And then there’s this from The Independent (UK).
 (I’m not sure why we have to hear news about the US from England, but it’s all part of being a Third World country, I guess.)
 A confidential report was prepared by the Office of the Secretary of the Defense (yes, Rumsfeld’s Office) on how the federal government did.

 Relief efforts to combat Hurricane Katrina suffered near catastrophic failures due to endemic corruption, divisions within the military and troop shortages caused by the Iraq war, an official American inquiry into the disaster has revealed.

 The confidential report, which has been seen by The Independent, details how funds for flood control were diverted to other projects, desperately needed National Guards were stuck in Iraq and how military personnel had to “sneak off post” to help with relief efforts because their commander had refused permission . . . .